ChristinaDNguyen/Portfolio/README.md

 *Discovering secrets: the illuminated manuscripts of medieval Europe,* University of Colorado Boulder, in progress*

-*Expore French Immersion Program* at the Universite du Quebec at Chicoutimi, Spring 2021, in progress

 # 2. PAPERS AND WRITING SAMPLES